 Mosman High School maintains an enrolment ceiling, based on available permanent accommodation and total numbers in each year group.

 Parents/caregivers have the right to appeal enrolment at Mosman High School and can do so in writing to the Principal.
-Mosman High School has established a placement panel consisting of the Principal, a staff member and a representative of the P & C to consider and make recommendations on enrolment appeals.
+Mosman High School has established a placement panel consisting of a member of the Executive, a staff member and a representative of the P & C to consider and make recommendations on enrolment appeals.
 The decision for Years 7 – 12 enrolment application appeals will be communicated to parents/caregivers.